 I said when I began writing this book I would embrace all the learning and growth opportunities that the work gave me.
 I’ve battled with honesty, fear, ego, and now….IMovie.
-Here is a quick visual […]
+Here is a quick visual synopsis […]

 “I was a late bloomer.
-But anyone who blooms at all, ever, is very lucky. ” ― Sharon Olds I come from a family of late bloomers, which naturally makes me happier the […]
+But anyone who blooms at all, ever, is very lucky. ” ― Sharon Olds I come from a family of late bloomers, which naturally makes me happier the older […]